AGENTS.md

 - For risky areas (auth, crypto, money, destructive ops, infra, migrations):

-- add/extend tests
+- add or extend tests

-- include rollback/mitigation notes
+- include rollback or mitigation notes where relevant

 - verify edge cases and boundary conditions